 Revenue share for publishers is up to 85% of ad income.
 See Clicksor for more.

 Chitika prides itself on delivering high CTRs and eCPMs.
-It’s worth trying on any site but bear in mind that Chitika tends work best on sites that are product related – especially if those products are technology, gadget or other electronic or electrical items.
+It’s worth trying on any site but bear in mind that Chitika tends work best on sites that are product or review related – especially if those products are technology, gadget or other electronic or electrical items.

 Chitika shows ads based on what the user was searching for just prior to arriving on your site.
 This means the ads they show are usually tightly targeted to your audience, making an ad click more likely.
 As well as the relevance factor, two other plus points in their favor are compatibility with AdSense (you can mix AdSense and Chitika ad units on the same page) and that the ads aren’t shown to users that haven’t come from a search engine.